myrrlyn/apocrypha.es/priv/archive/1tjs5u.md

 celebrated at different times each year, mirroring the Nordic tradition of [Kynstears][0].

-Probably the most outstanding Father’s Day is the Redguard holiday "Papa’s Day", which honors Tall Papa, Ruptga, the chief spirit of the Redguard pantheon and is widely considered one of the most important Redguard holidays.
+Probably the most outstanding Father’s Day is the Redguard holiday “Papa’s Day”, which honors Tall Papa, Ruptga, the chief spirit of the Redguard pantheon and is widely considered one of the most important Redguard holidays.